 The British Red Cross is part of the International Red Cross and Red Crescent Movement, with millions of members and volunteers in 192 countries.

-Work duties during an emergency in the UK
+Work duties during an emergency in England

-Emergency tips in the UK
+Emergency preparedness tips in England

-Last but not least, consider having an "emergency friend", even though it may be pretty challenging when you are a freshly arrived expat in the UK.
+Last but not least, consider having an "emergency friend", even though it may be pretty challenging when you are a freshly arrived expat in England.
 Emergency friends are usually neighbours, relatives, or someone you trust with a spare set of your house keys, so they can look after your pet if you are not at home or babysit your children in the event of a work or family emergency.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.